consenlabs/tokenlon-contracts/doc/strategies/AMMWrapper.md

 # AMMQuoter

 The `AMMQuoter` contract is a read-only contract providing quotes from different AMM protocols.
-An reference quote is required when creating an order since AMM swap is always successful but the price varies.
-By integrating supported AMM protocols, the `AMMQuoter` can provide quotes in a single contract call which simplify the complexity of order creation and reduce the number of RPC call as well.
+Usually, a quote of an AMM swap should be provided as a reference for users.
+By integrating supported AMM protocols, the `AMMQuoter` can provide quotes in a single contract call which simplifies the complexity of order creation and reduce the number of RPC call as well.